Shepton Montague

 Shepton Montague is a village and civil parish in Somerset, England, United Kingdom.
-It is situated on the River Pitt in the South Somerset district midway between Wincanton, Bruton and Castle Cary.
+It is situated on the River Pitt midway between Wincanton, Bruton and Castle Cary.

 It is known for its dairy farming and one of the country's main centres of organic farming.

 History

 The first part of the name originates from Sheep Town.
 The second part comes from the family of the Anglo-Norman warrior Drew (Drogo) de Montagu, who held the manor from the Count of Mortain, from the Norman Conquest until the attainder in 1421 of his descendant Thomas Montagu, 4th Earl of Salisbury (1388-1428).
 The family's name (given in English variously as "Montagu, Montague, Montacute") was Latinised to de Monte Acuto, meaning "from the sharp mountain", a literal translation of the name of their Normandy manor of origin Montaigu, "sharp mountain" (now Montaigu-les-Bois, in the arrondissement of Coutances).

 The parish of Shepton Montague was part of the Norton Ferris Hundred.

 The manor was held from 1765 by the Phelips family of nearby Montacute House, in the parish of Montacute, Somerset, 4 miles (6.4 km) west of Yeovil, also named after the de Montagu family, but possibly from the conically-shaped St Michael's Hill dominating the village to the west.

-Sergeant Daniel Bryant, a Royal Marine who was a part of Franklins Lost Expedition, was born here in 1814.
+Sergeant Daniel Bryant, a Royal Marine who was a part of Franklin's lost expedition, was born here in 1814.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wincanton Rural District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.